 - DHPs are safer than in-window air conditioner units which offer an easy entry point for intruders to enter the home, or office. - They are whisper quiet, and indoor units run as low as 19 decibels at low speed, and up to 49 decibels at high speed.

-We will come out and do a free estimate that is based on the construction of your home or office, as well as the size and model of DHP that is most suitable, and the number of outdoor compressors and indoor air-handling units needed.
+A: The price of a DHP installation is determined when we come out and do a free estimate that is based on the construction of your home or office, as well as the size and model of DHP that is most suitable, as well as the number of outdoor compressors and indoor air-handling units needed.

 Details to consider: - Careful calculations are done for a room by room assessment to determine the size of DHP that meets the combined load of all heating/cooling zones. - More than one outdoor unit may be necessary for multi-zone systems. - The outdoor units can be placed a significant distance from the indoor units, and out of the way. - The insulated line-sets require a 3 inch hole be cut, through which they can enter the building.